A cracked tsuka (Japanese sword handle) is probably the most commonly

 Essentially the problem occurs because a traditional Japanese sword has the tsuka custom made to fit the exact shape of the individual tang by a specialist carpenter.
-Unfortunately, this kind of workmanship can easily cost several times the price of the kind of swords we typically review on SBG...
+It's a lengthy process, usually taking several days and you can get a good sense of what is involved to simply create the tsuka core in this DIY tutorial..

-Unfortunately, the problem with cracked tsuka is not limited to poor assembly methods but also can occur as a result of ham fisted or inexperienced dis-assembly techniques.
+As I mentioned before, the problem with cracked tsuka is not limited to rushed assembly methods but also can occur as a result of ham fisted or inexperienced dis-assembly techniques.

-Often the tsuka of production Katana is on extremely tightly, and if the tsuka is not split when it was put on, it can often be destroyed taking the darned thing apart...
+As noted, the tsuka of production Katana is usually on extremely tightly, and if the tsuka is not split when it was put on, it can often be destroyed taking the darned thing apart...

 To quote Sean Stonebridge from SFI: